EVORA-project/evora-ontology/models/docs/Vocabulary.md

 # Class: Vocabulary (Vocabulary)

-_A subset of words or phrases specific to a particular subject or field_
+_A subset of words or phrases specific to a particular subject or field._